 UST Facilities Management Office Director Rev. Fr.
 Dexter A. Austria, O.P., expressed his anticipation as he "looks forward to the day that students from SOCCSKSARGEN and the Davao region will fill up the halls of this building."

 The General Santos City Mayor Hon.
-Ronnel Rivera said that the LGU "eagerly anticipates the presence of UST in our beloved General Santos City," as

-Ar.
-Tolentino presents the project description.
-[Screenshot courtesy of the UST Communications Bureaul its opening will further improve social services, livelihood opportunities, and quality education.
+Ronnel Rivera said that the LGU "eagerly anticipates the presence of UST in our beloved General Santos City," as its opening will further improve social services, livelihood opportunities, and quality education.